d8e-ai/lutra-plugin/README.external.md

     cdr: Cons # Disallowed!
 ```

-## Docstrings
+## <a name="docstrings"/>Docstrings

-Action function docstrings can be used to help guide Lutra to use your action
+Action function docstrings help guide Lutra to use your action as intended,
-as intended, e.g.:
+e.g.:

 ```python
 def max_int(is: list[int]) -> int: